jorgelbg/jorgelbg.github.io/content/posts/app-version-in-grafana.md

 ![The end result](/images/app-version-in-grafana/final-result.png "How it looked in the end")

+As a bonus, you can see how the last deployed version fixed some issues with missing metrics

 ## Summary

 A thick line at the `0` value of the graph always shows the version that I'm